Gymir (father of Gerðr): Scholarly reception and interpretation

 The name Gymir may indicate that Ægir was understood as the father of the beautiful jötunn Gerðr or indicate that two figures by the same name.
 Both the prose introduction to Lokasenna and Skáldskaparmál state that Ægir is also known as Gymir, the father of the jötunn Gerðr.
-Rudolf Simek argues that, if understood to be two different entities, this may stemf rom an erroneous interpretation of kennings in which different jötunn-names are used interchangeably.
+Rudolf Simek argues that, if understood to be two different entities, this may stem rom an erroneous interpretation of kennings in which different jötunn-names are used interchangeably.

 Gymir has been seen as a chthonic deity, and Magnus Olsen argued that he was an earth giant from his interpretation of Skírnismál in light of the hieros gamos.